 Each year, around the 22nd of October, the Orionid meteor shower reaches its peak.
 The radiant lies a little to the north of Betelgeuse and the source of the meteors is debris shed from comet Halley.

-Due to the Comet's retrograde orbit the meteoroids hit the Earth's atmosphere at great speed creating displays of swift meteors, many leaving shortlived green trains.
+Due to the comet's retrograde orbit the meteoroids hit the Earth's atmosphere at great speed creating displays of swift meteors, many leaving short-lived green trains.

-|Two meteors streak away from the radiant in this annotated image.|
+|2009 October 22; two meteors streak away from the radiant in this annotated image.|

-|The southern Milky Way in the morning twilight.
+|2009 October 22; the southern Milky Way in the morning twilight.
 Eta Carina is middle left, the Southern Cross and Coal Sack lower middle.
 A meteor streaks into the frame at upper left.|

-|One Orionid streaks away towards Taurus.|
+|2009 October 22; one Orionid streaks away towards Taurus.|

 |2017 October 21; a brilliant Orionid (estd magnitude -2.5) streaks through Columba.
 It left a train visible to the naked eye for at least five minutes.|